 Evil, Satan’s plan, was, and is, to destroy the moral agency of Man.
 Good is that which allows and encourages Man to better ourselves of our own free will.
 (You can see how some would acclaim the Constitution as being divinely inspired.)
 Accordingly, we have our definition for political purposes.
 That which lessens man’s ability to choose to follow God, is evil.
 Thus, oppressive regimes and governments are indeed evil.
 Democracy and governments which support the people’s right and ability to choose (along with teaching and encouraging them to better themselves of their own free will) is good.

 Today’s political conflicts within the American government are nothing new.
 It is the same old story.
 Satan versus Christ.
 Totalitarianism versus freedom.
 Choice versus compulsion.
 Good versus evil.
 That is why emotions are so high.
 This battle has been raging since the very beginning when God placed Adam and Eve in the Garden of Eden, gave them their agency to choose and let Satan tempt them.
 It encompasses the history of our earth.
 It permeates our literature.
 It is woven throughout our art and our societies.
+It rests at the very core of that essence which gives our intelligence.

 However, if we set ourselves against President Trump and his policies by restricting free speech, when we physically attack someone because they voted for him, when we use the agencies of the Federal government to wrongly persecute conservatives or, when these same agencies are used to create a false narrative to interfere with our duly elected President, we are guilty of true evil.
 Evil which is aligned directly with Satan.
 Forcing others by removing their agency and forcing them to adhere to our own political views, in any form, is pure evil.
 In that moment when we act in such a way as to remove someone else’s right to choose, we err.